level12/wheelhouse/readme.rst

 * Some may be opposed to storing binary packages in version control.
 * More disk space is needed for the binary packages.
 * The wheelhouse will accumlate packages if not cleaned up regularily.
+The `purge` command can help with this.

 Current Features:
 =================